 There happens to be a lot of evidence out there (scientific, peer-reviewed studies and everything) concluding that being fat is, actually, not bad for a person’s health.
 But the actual evidence doesn’t matter here, because the argument that fat is bad for one’s health is never made out of concern for fat people’s health.
 It is instead an argument made to justify being explicitly weight stigmatising and fatphobic.
 And because the ‘fat is bad for you’ myth is so accepted in our society, it is an extremely effective method of justification.

 Do not be fooled, Dear Reader: explicitly weight stigmatising and fat phobic people are not concerned about fat people.
 They just enjoy bullying fat people and don’t want to have to give up that privilege.

 Neither of these social phenomena are going to be cured overnight.
 Weight stigma and fatphobia need to be heard about, acknowledged, and challenged.
-Here are a couple of easy ways in which you can join the fight, whether you yourself are fat or thin:
+Here are six easy ways in which you can join the fight, whether you yourself are fat or thin:

 1. Spread the word about weight stigma and fatphobia.

 These issues are not as well known about as they could or should be, and it is impossible to acknowledge the existence of something without knowing about it in the first place.
-Feel free to tell people about this 101, or link them to articles and explanations of weight stigma/fatphobia and its effects.
-Also, feel free to let them know, in no uncertain terms, if they are behaving in weight stigmatising or fatphobic
+Share this article with friends, family, and coworkers, or link them to articles and explanations about weight stigma and fatphobia.
+Also, feel free to let them know, in no uncertain terms, if they are behaving in weight stigmatising or fatphobic ways.

 2. Get talking to some (other) fat people.